JaxHodg/battlesnake/README.md

 ## Tournament Results: 4th Place 🏆

-We're proud to share that our algorithm performed well in the Experienced bracket of RBC Summer 2023 Tournament and secured the **4th place** position! 🥳 The final bracket and game replays are available [here](https://play.battlesnake.com/account/tournament/rbc-summer-2023-experienced#brackets).
+We're proud to share that our algorithm performed well in the Experienced bracket of RBC Summer 2023 Tournament and secured the **4th place** position in experienced teams! 🥳 The final bracket and game replays are available [here](https://play.battlesnake.com/account/tournament/rbc-summer-2023-experienced#brackets).

 ## Algorithm Used: Minimax 🤖